olejrosendahl/shader-player/README.md

 An audio file is needed for the player to work.
 Place the audio file in `assets/audio/audio.mp3`.
 The audio file needs to be in either `mpeg` or `ogg` format.

 The player uses React to generate the GUI to control the music and the shaders.
-Sources needed to be rebundeled during development
+Rebundle the sources during development:

     $ gulp watch --target src/js/shader-player.js